PerryHighCS/GreenfootStarter/README.md

 Import this project into repl.it and you will have a starting point for making games.
 Just add code!

-`MyWorld.jav`a is the starting point and a simple sample world.
+`MyWorld.java` is the starting point and a simple sample world.
 If you want to start in a different world, change the `main.class` in `settings/standalone.properties`.
 The game's title can be changed in that file as well.